constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 `initialize` command and evaluate them upon entering transitional states.

-If, for example, Satellite `Sputnik.Second` receives the condition `_require_starting_after = "Sputnik.First"` it will enter the `starting` transitional states but wait until satellite `Sputnik.First` has successfully completed the transition, and `Sputnik.Second` receives the state `RUN` from `Sputnik.First` via the [heartbeat protocol](../../framework_reference/protocols.md#autonomous-operation) before progressing through its own `starting` state.
+If, for example, Satellite `Sputnik.Second` receives the condition `_require_starting_after = "Sputnik.First"` it will enter the {bdg-secondary}`starting` transitional states but wait until satellite `Sputnik.First` has successfully completed the transition, and
+`Sputnik.Second` receives the state `RUN` from `Sputnik.First` via the [heartbeat protocol](../../framework_reference/protocols.md#autonomous-operation) before progressing through its own {bdg-secondary}`starting` state.
 This can be visualized as follows:

 ```plantuml